kamieniarzk/kube-security-scanner/README.md

 helm install my-release ./kcs -f ./kcs/values.yaml -n <my-namespace> --create-namespace
 ```

-These commands deploy kube-config-scanner on the Kubernetes cluster in the default configuration.
+These commands deploy kube-security-scanner on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart